anderson-aristotle/rails-api-single-resource/docs/books_index.md

 quickly.
 To spin up a new controller, we can just run `bin/rails generate controller books`.

-This will automatically create a new file in `app/controllers` called `books_controller.rb`, with the following content:
+This will automatically create a new file in `app/controllers` directory called `books_controller.rb`, with the following content:

 ```ruby